jclawson0602/Group_1_Project_3/README.md

 File Organization in our GitHub Repository
 --
 - Project_3_Yelp_CSVs Folder: The CSV files of the data gathered from Yelp.
 Cleaned and structured.
-- "project_3_joel_foursquare" Folder:
+- "project_3_joel_foursquare" Folder: XXXXXXXXXX
-- "selenas_data_cleaned_mapped" Folder:
+- "selenas_data_cleaned_mapped" Folder: XXXXXXXXXX

-The rest of the files outside of our project folders include our powerpoint presentation, our Entity Relationship Diagram (ERD), and relevant
+The rest of the files outside of our project folders include our powerpoint presentation, our Entity Relationship Diagram (ERD), and relevant XXXXXXXXXXX

 Yelp Dataset
 --